Hot dog cart: Overview

 A hot dog cart is generally a compact cart, fully self-contained and designed to serve a limited menu.
 The hot dogs are often kept hot within a pan of hot water, and some refer to them as "dirty water dogs" per this method.
 An on-board cooler is used to keep the hot dogs safely chilled until ready for reheating.
 It also provides cold storage for beverages, such as sodas, and multiple sinks for washing and cleaning utensils.

 Most hot dog carts use propane to heat the foods, making them independent of electrical power.
 Some carts may also be fitted with a propane grill, griddle, deep fryer, or other such cooking appliance.
 A colorful umbrella is often installed to protect the food preparation area from contamination, provide some shade, and advertise the cart's location.

 Construction

 Hot dog carts are generally built from materials that resist corrosion, are hygiene friendly, and are easy to clean.
 They are often made of stainless steel, but some carts also have components made from plastic, wood, or fiberglass.
-The food preparation body of the cart is often mounted on a chassis that can be easily towed to a vendor's location by a vehicle or pushed to a location by hand.
+The food preparation body of the cart is often mounted on a chassis that can be easily towed to a vendor's location by a vehicle, or pushed to a location by hand.
 Types of carts may vary from a lightweight push cart of only about 200 lbs (90 kg), to fully enclosed walk-in carts weighing 1/2 a ton or more.

-Issues
+Permitted sale items

 Although hot dog carts can be equipped to cook a variety of other meats and foods from fresh or raw states, local health code regulations in the U.S. and Canada governing food safety and the types of food that can be sold from mobile food stands usually limit hot dog carts to selling reheated pre-cooked wieners and sausages.
 These health code regulations vary widely from state to state and county to county.

-In addition, health regulations often limit what side dishes, condiments, and garnishes may be sold from a mobile food cart, which are potentially hazardous foods, foods at high risk for spoilage due to rapid bacterial growth at certain temperatures.
+Health regulations often limit what side dishes, condiments, and garnishes may be sold from a mobile food cart, which are potentially hazardous foods, foods at high risk for spoilage due to rapid bacterial growth at certain temperatures.
 For example, and it is rarely done, but some stands may offer eggs and dairy products.
-Meats that are considered to be hazardous, such as pork and poultry, may also be banned from sale at mobile foods stands.
-Bacon Wrapped dogs are typically forbidden, however a common workaround is offering pre-cooked bacon bits as a condiment.
+Meats that are considered to be hazardous, such as pork and poultry, may be banned from sale at mobile foods stands.
+Bacon Wrapped dogs are typically forbidden.
+A common workaround is offering pre-cooked bacon bits as a condiment.
 Hot dogs are only served on buns with certain approved condiments such as, but not limited to: mustards, pickles, pickled relishes, chopped onions, and tomato ketchup.